weaveworks/weave-gitops-private/docs/rfcs/0004-query-scaling/README.md

 - RBAC Logic Drift: Since we are replicating the behavior of Kubernetes RBAC, there may be situations where K8s RBAC behvior changes between versions, such as via a security fix.
 In these cases, it would take time and effort to remain compliant.
   - Mitigations:
     - All access is read-only
+    - When a user navigates to an object, they will still be subject to the RBAC of the cluster.

 ## Other Implementation Notes

 - We don't need to split up the `Query` and `Collection` modules into separate microservices to start.
 They can start out as part of the same runtime and then split into microservices later.
 This will speed up development time.

+- This feature can be rolled out behind a feature flag, and I would recommend a new set of UI components to accommodate the new capabilities and code path.

+- The `Collector` can be simple at first, using simple parallel HTTP requests.
+Future optimizations might include utilizing `watch` logic, if that proves to be more efficient for either the leaf-cluster API servers or provide more frequent updates.

 ## Implementation History